Wii Party: Party Games

-Players check off Miis on their bingo cards that match Mii balls that drop from a large bingo machine.
+Players check off Miis on their bingo cards that match Mii balls which drop from a large bingo machine.
 If a minigame ball drops from the bingo machine, players play a minigame and the winner checks off a Mii of their choice.
 The first player to complete a horizontal, vertical, or diagonal row gets a bingo and is the winner.